The 30 Dumbest Decisions Ever Made by Professional Athletes

 In 2007, the Boston Celtics were losing to the Indiana Pacers when Tony Allen decided that he would dunk the ball despite the referee having already blown the whistle and the ball being dead.
 He went down hard, tearing both his ACL and MCL.

 He didn't make the dunk either.
 I suppose he should just have been grateful he didn't get called for a technical foul as well.

 Zinedine Zidane Headbutts Marco Materazzi

 There's no doubt that this was a dumb thing to do.
-It was in the last 10 minutes of extra time in the World Cup final.
-If it went to a penalty shootout—which it did—then France would sorely miss Zidane—which they did, losing 5-3.
-On top of this, Zinedine Zidane was playing in the last game of his career.
+It was in the last 10 minutes of extra time in the 2006 World Cup final.
+France sorely missed Zinedine Zidane in the penalty shootout and lost 5-3.
+On top of this, he was playing in the last game of his career.

 He later said he had no regrets about the decision, and he was awarded the Golden Ball in recognition for being the tournament's most outstanding player.